 Major GrantsThis program is designed to support more comprehensive projects that have the potential to result in substantial environmental benefit.
 The application process is more comprehensive and will be undertaken in two parts.
 These projects must be completed within a year.
 Maximum grant is $30,000.

 EcoCity EdmontonThe City of Edmonton and Alberta Ecotrust are partnering to deliver environmental grants to help citizens engage with the City of Edmonton’s long term goals of being a sustainable and carbon-neutral city.
-Emphasis is on projects that focus on Climate Change and Energy but there are funds available for Water, Land Use, and Air projects.
+Emphasis is on projects that focus on reducing emissions and building community resilience in a changing climate.
 Maximum grant is $50,000.

 A strong non-profit sector is an essential part of a healthy democracy.
 Nowhere is this more important than the environmental sector, where grassroots organizations play a fundamental role in defining whether and how governments and industry protect the integrity of the environment on which all life depends.